lxc/incus/doc/howto/move_instances.md

 ---

 (move-instances)=
-# How to move existing LXD instances between servers
+# How to move existing Incus instances between servers

-To move an instance from one LXD server to another, use the [`incus move`](incus_move.md) command:
+To move an instance from one Incus server to another, use the [`incus move`](incus_move.md) command:

     incus move [<source_remote>:]<source_instance_name> <target_remote>:[<target_instance_name>]